Hornbill-Docs/servicemanager-config/servicemanager-config/installing-service-manager.md

 ---
 # Installing Service Manager

-## Before You Begin
+## Prerequisites
-* Service Manager is a premium application and requires subscription licenses.
+Service Manager is a premium application and requires subscription licenses.

+To request subscription licenses, you will need:
-* You will need a login to the Hornbill Success Portal to request subscription licenses.
+* to have a login to the Hornbill Success Portal
-* You must be an authoritative contact to request subscriptions.
+* to be an authoritative contact

 ## Hornbill App Store

-Hornbill apps are installed from the Hornbill App Store.
+You install Hornbill apps from the Hornbill App Store, which you access through Configuration.
-1. Open `Configuration`.
+1. At the bottom of the left-hand menu bar, click the cog icon to open Configuration.
+(A shortcut is to use CTRL+SHIFT+S on your keyboard.)
-1. Select `Hornbill Solution Center`.
+1. Select **Hornbill Solution Center**.
-1. Select `Hornbill App Store`.
+1. Select **Hornbill App Store**.
-1. From the list of premium apps select `Service Manager`.
+1. From the list of premium apps select **Service Manager**.
-1. Click on the `Install` button.
+1. Click **Install**.